vlingo/xoom-lattice-exchange-rabbitmq/README.md

 ```

 ## Docker and Bouncing the Server Volume
+RabbitMQ must be running for tests.
 See the `rmqbounce.sh`.
 This shell script can be used to bounce the RabbitMQ volume named in `docker-compose.yml`:

   `vlingo-lattice-exchange-rabbitmq`

 `$ ./rmqbounce.sh`